jadecobra/python_tdd_exercises/source/exceptions/AssertionError.rst

         assert None is not None

-  and the terminal displays a failure
+  and the terminal shows a failure

   .. code-block:: python